Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Dialogs

 { \begin{dialogue} \speak{System} Please select a size. \speak{User} Small, french roast. \speak{System} Please specify whether you want room for cream. \speak{User} No. \end{dialogue}}

 Therefore, to accommodate all possibilities we specify this dialog as:

-Notice that this specification indicates that answers, to the set of questions in the dialog, may be communicated in utterances corresponding to all possible set partitions of the set of questions.
+Notice that this specification indicates that answers to the set of questions in the dialog may be communicated in utterances corresponding to all possible set partitions of the set of questions.
 Moreover, all possible permutations of those partitions are specified as well.
-The Hasse diagram for this dialog is given in Fig.~\ref{posets}e.
+The Hasse diagram for this dialog is given in Table~\ref{tab:posets}e.
 The absence of arrows between the size, blend, cream, (size blend), (size cream), (blend cream), and (size blend cream) elements indicates that the times at which each of those utterances may be communicated are unordered.
-Notice that the Hasse diagram is a compressed (and, thus, optimal) representation capturing the requirements in the specification.
+Notice that the Hasse diagram is a compressed representation capturing the requirements in the specification.
 Moreover, the compression is lossless (i.e., the episodes in the enumerated specification may be reconstructed from the diagram).

 Giving the user more flexibility in how to proceed through a dialog increases the number of episodes in its enumerated specification.
-This coffee ordering dialog is a {\it \mi} dialog~\cite{MII-UR}.
+This coffee ordering dialog is a \textit{\mi} dialog~\cite{MII-UR}.
 There are multiple tiers of \mi\ interaction.
-The tier considered in this article is called {\it unsolicited reporting}---an interaction strategy where, in response to a question, at any point in the dialog, the user may provide an unsolicited response to a forthcoming question.
+The tier considered in this article is called \textit{ unsolicited reporting}---an interaction strategy where, in response to a question, at any point in the dialog, the user may provide an unsolicited response to a forthcoming question.

-When all possible permutations (i.e., orders) of all possible partitions (i.e., combinations) of responses to questions are supported, we call the dialog a {\it complete}, \mi\ dialog.
-Fig.~\ref{posets} represents a space from fixed dialogs to complete, \mi\ dialogs, encompassing a wide variety of possible unsolicited reporting, \mi\ dialogs.
-Table~\ref{prac-space} identifies some practical, everyday dialogs which fall into the cross product of permutations and partitions of responses to questions.
+When all possible permutations (i.e., orders) of all possible partitions (i.e., combinations) of responses to questions are supported, we call the dialog a \textit{complete}, \mi\ dialog.
+Table~\ref{tab:posets} represents a space from fixed to complete, \mi\ dialogs, encompassing a wide variety of unsolicited reporting, \mi\ dialogs.
+Table~\ref{tab:pracspace} identifies some practical, everyday dialogs that fall into the cross product of permutations and partitions of responses to questions.